Abdul Hai Sarker: Career

 Sarker is the chairperson of Education, Science, Technology and Cultural Development (ESTCDT) Trust at Independent University, Bangladesh from 2017 to 2018, where is he a founding trustee.

 Sarker is also one of the founders of Dhaka Bank Limited being hold the position of founder chairman and also current chairman, appointed on 14 August 2020.
 7 December 2021, Sarker was appointed chairperson of the Trustee Board of the Independent University, Bangladesh.
 He was re-elected chairman of Dhaka Bank on 12 July 2021 and again in July 2024 for another two-year term.

 On 9 September 2024, he was elected Chairman of the Bangladesh Association of Banks (BAB), succeeding Nazrul Islam Mazumder who had held the post for 17 years.
 Mr. Sarker was later elected as the president of Bangladesh Tennis Federation on 20 Nov 2024.

+In November 2025 Abdul Hai Sarker was re-elected as Dhaka Bank chairman for next two years.
+He emphasized the importance of Bangladesh Bank's independence while calling for accountability.
+He argued that bureaucratic control over the central bank has hindered its efficiency and delayed economic decisions, negatively affecting the financial system.
+Sarker welcomed the draft of the Bangladesh Bank Ordinance 2025 aimed at enhancing the bank's autonomy, but cautioned that reforms must be implemented thoughtfully to avoid creating new risks for businesses and the economy.